 - Ultra-rapid metabolizer – medication is rapidly broken down.
 Medication may be removed from your system too quickly to provide any symptom relief.

-Based on your genetic profile, you may be a poor metabolizer for one antidepressant but an ultra-rapid metabolizer for another.
+Based on your genetic profile, you may be a poor metabolizer for one medication but an ultra-rapid metabolizer for another.

 Side Effects You Shouldn’t Ignore

 Any side effect that causes you discomfort, pain or concern should not be ignored.
-If taking an antidepressant causes a side effect, you should first share your concerns with your doctor.
+If taking an medication for a psychiatric condition causes a side effect, you should first share your concerns with your doctor.

 Additionally, some people may experience a side effect when they start taking a medication, but then it won’t bother them as much.
 Everyday Health reports that “when you first begin antidepressant treatment, depression medication side effects can be physical symptoms like headache, joint pain, muscle aches, nausea, skin rashes, or diarrhea.
 These symptoms are usually mild and temporary.”